Are you having trouble making your essay look just right? Lots of students find formatting tricky, so you're not alone.

 An essay format refers to a set of guidelines that decides how the elements of your paper should be arranged.
 No matter what type of essay you’re writing, formatting is an essential step in the essay writing process.

-The format guidelines cover the essay structure, title, citations, and the basic outline of the essay.
+The format guidelines cover the essay structure, essay title, citations, and the basic essay outline.

 When formatting a paper, there are certain things that you need to pay attention to.
 These include the structure of an essay, title page, works cited page, and citation styles.